dannyriso/HW3-Cache-Testing/README.md

 Hannah Hellerstein and Danny Riso's work on CS 389 HW 3, writing unit tests for our own cache and for others' using the same interface.

 Note: For each test case, we have multiple Sections (under the Catch2 testcase structure) that tested for various small edgecases/details of a given function.
 In the event that code failed a test, where they failed would be listed.
+Note: In writing our tests, we noticed some bugs in our code (in the transfer over from HW2 to HW3) that we changed here.
+Our code test below is based on the HW3 code in this repository.
+However, we gave our HW2 code for everyone else to test, so we expect our code to fail in some respects in other specific tests.
 ### Our Code:
 | Test Name     | Description   |Pass/Fail|
 | ------------- |:-------------:| -----:|